legendoflilac/100-days-of-code/log.md

 ### Day 57: December 20, 2019

 **Today's Progress:** I managed to get the full graph to show and adjusted it so it displays the data like in the example project.
 I worked on creating the tooltip, which was trickier than I thought.
-I'm going to do some style adjustments next.
+I'm going to do some style adjustments next. *Update*: Submitted the project with all tests passing.

 **Thoughts:** I'm definitely feeling the impostor syndrome today.
 It's somewhat justified since I can't seem to really make progress on this project without turning somewhere for help.
 Not that help is a bad thing, I just have an expectation of myself to be better and I'm failing to meet that.